 Best for Damaged Hair: Olaplex No.7 Bonding Oil

-Heat protectants are a must for preventing future tress stress, but if the damage has already been done and your hair is in need of some extra TLC, reach for this reparative and heat protecting oil.
+Heat protectants are a must for preventing future hair stress, but if the damage has already been done and your hair is in need of some extra TLC, reach for this reparative and heat-protecting oil.
 Like all of the Olaplex products (which Byrdie editors rave about, BTW), it works by targeting and repairing the broken protein bonds in the hair.
-In short, strands are left smoother, softer, shinier, stronger, and with more vibrant color.
+In short, hair is left smoother, softer, shinier, stronger, and with a more vibrant color.

 The Living Proof Restore Instant Protection is one of our favorite multi-tasking styling products in general, and indeed, offering exceptional heat protection is just one of the many benefits it offers.
-(Plus, it can go on dry strands, making it ideal for second-day heat styling.)
-As far as drugstore options go, the Pantene Pro-V Nutrient Boost Heat Primer Thermal Heat Protection is a stand-out wallet-friendly pick, boasting the same level of protection (up to 450 degrees) as many of its pricier counterparts.
+(Plus, it can go on dry hair, making it ideal for second-day heat styling.)
+As far as drugstore options go, the Pantene Pro-V Nutrient Boost Heat Primer Thermal Heat Protection (view at Walmart) is a stand-out wallet-friendly pick, boasting the same level of protection (up to 450 degrees) as many of its pricier counterparts.
 A heat protectant is an absolute non-negotiable if you have damaged hair; try the Olaplex No7 Bonding Oil.
-And if you’re all about a daily blowout, consider the Redken Pillow Proof Blow Dry Express Primer, which both protects against heat and speeds up dry time to further minimize damage.
+And if you’re all about a daily blowout, consider the Oribe Royal Blowout Heat Styling Spray (view at Sephora) which both imparts heat protection and also smooths out even super curly hair.

 According to Brown, it’s also a good idea to look for strengthening ingredients in a heat protectant—they're an added layer of defense against any heat-induced damage.
 Things such as amino acids, keratin, and wheat protein are all good options.